KadenDaya/HTR2025/README.md

 ## Purpose

-CEEing aims to enhance mobility, safety, and independence for individuals with visual impairments through accessible, intelligent, and real-time computer vision assistance.
+CEE aims to enhance mobility, safety, and independence for individuals with visual impairments through accessible, intelligent, and real-time computer vision assistance.